Know the Laws: Texas

 If both parents are made conservators, the judge will specify the responsibilities each parent has separately and jointly.*3

-Even if the judge grants joint managing conservatorship, s/he may still make one parent the primary joint managing conservator, also known as the “custodial parent”.
+Even if the judge grants joint managing conservatorship, s/he may still make one parent the primary joint managing conservator, also known as the “custodial parent” and the other parent would be the possessory joint managing conservator.
 The custodial parent has the right to determine the primary (main) residence of the child.
 All other decisions are made by both parents.*4

 *1 Tex.
 Fam.
 Code § 153.133